 Following a daily skin care regimen is something we should all practice.
-Proper skin care can help to reduce the harmful effects of environmental elements and help us age gracefully.
+By properly caring for your skin, you can help reduce harmful effects from environmental elements, which will in turn help your skin age gracefully.

 Your daily regimen does not have to include a ten or twelve-step process.
 A good skin care regimen requires proper cleansing, exfoliation, toning, and moisturizing.
 And all of the items you need can be purchased at your local discount store.

 Here are the basic steps you should follow in order to achieve healthy skin and maintain a “youthful” glow.

 Cleansing is essential to remove oil, dirt and dead skin cells.
 Cleanse your face twice a day to remove dirt, makeup, and excess oil.

 When cleansing, be very gentle with your skin.
 Also, pat your face when drying, as opposed to rubbing.

 There are many different types of cleansers on the market.
 Here’s a simple breakdown of a few of the different types of cleansers that are available:

 Bar soaps can be a bit more drying than other facial cleansers.
 They can strip your skin of natural oils, therefore they tend to be more suitable for those with oily skin.

 Lotion/Gel cleansers are mild cleansers that are best suited for those with dry or sensitive skin.